All Episodes

 That's my problem.

-Just like with the Russia conclusion.
+Just like with the Russian conclusion.

-And any time you're dealing with a jury, it is a crapshoot.
+And anytime you're dealing with a jury, it is a crapshoot.

-However, on appeal is where I believe that that justice has a far better chance of being served, and Donald Trump's case can actually be heard uh by people that don't have their individual biases, and that would be his greatest chance uh to win on appeal.
+However, on appeal is where I believe that justice has a far better chance of being served.

-Rarely happens in the Supreme Court, a unanimous vote to vacate every one of those convictions.
+They vacated a unanimous vote, rarely happens in the Supreme Court, a unanimous vote to vacate every one of those convictions.

 Does that sound fair to you?